-The LDROM discount rate assumption was added.
+The LDROM discount rate assumption was updated from 4.92% to 5.35%.

-All actuarial calculations are based on our understanding of the statutes governing the SBCERS as contained in the County Employees' Retirement Law (CERL) of 1937, with provisions adopted by the County Board of Supervisors, a district Board of Directors, or the SBCERS Board, effective through June 30, 2023.
+All actuarial calculations are based on our understanding of the statutes governing the SBCERS as contained in the County Employees' Retirement Law (CERL) of 1937, with provisions adopted by the County Board of Supervisors, a district Board of Directors, or the SBCERS Board, effective through June 30, 2024.
 The benefit and contribution provisions of this law are summarized below, (along with corresponding references to the State Code).
 This summary does not attempt to cover all the detailed provisions of the law.